-As an institution interested in the intellectual, physical and psychological well-being of the campus community, Texas A&M University deems it important to curtail the abusive or illegal use of alcoholic beverages.
+As an institution interested in the intellectual, physical and psychological well-being of the campus community, TAMUG deems it important to curtail the abusive or illegal use of alcoholic beverages.
 The Texas A&M University System strictly prohibits the unlawful manufacture, distribution (including sales), possession, or use of alcohol on Texas A&M University System property, while on official duty, and/or as part of any Texas A&M University System activities (System Policy 34.02, Drug and Alcohol Abuse).
-Possession or consumption of alcoholic beverages on property under control of the Texas A&M University System is not permitted except in special use buildings and facilities that may be designated by the chief executive officer of the member, approved by the chancellor, and subsequently reported to the board on an annual basis (System Policy 34.03, Alcoholic Beverages).
+Possession or consumption of alcoholic beverages on property under control of the Texas A&M University System (including onboard the TS Kennedy) is not permitted except in special use buildings and facilities that may be designated by the chief executive officer of the member, approved by the chancellor, and subsequently reported to the board on an annual basis (System Policy 34.03, Alcoholic Beverages).

-A listing of locations at Texas A&M University that are approved for possession or use of alcohol can be found at https://rules-saps.tamu.edu/wp-content/uploads/2020/08/Approved Sites.pdf as authorized in University Standard Administrative Procedure (SAP) 34.03.99.M0.01, Alcoholic Beverages.
-Locations approved for possession, consumption, and/or use of alcoholic beverages in University SAP 34.03.99.M0.01 include University Apartments and residence hall rooms where all occupants are at least 21 years of age (alcohol is not permitted in dormitories housing students who are members of the Corps of Cadets, even if the occupants are 21 years of age or older).
+A listing of locations at Texas A&M University, including TAMUG, approved for possession or use of alcohol can be found at https://rules-saps.tamu.edu/wp-content/uploads/2020/08/Approved Sites.pdf as authorized in University Standard Administrative Procedure (SAP) 34.03.99.M0.01, Alcoholic Beverages.
 A licensed contracted vendor must be used to serve (sell) alcohol at events held in these approved locations, unless listed as a non-restricted location.

-Texas A&M University Student Rules, Student Conduct Code, 24.4.13, Alcohol, also prohibits alcohol use, possession, manufacturing, or distribution (including sales) of alcoholic beverages on Texas A&M University premises and at university sponsored events, except as expressly authorized by university policies.
+TAMUG Student Rules, Student Conduct Code, 24.4.13, Alcohol also prohibits alcohol use, possession, manufacturing, or distribution (including sales) of alcoholic beverages on TAMUG premises (including onboard the TS Kennedy) and university sponsored events, except as expressly authorized by university policies.

 The purchase, service (including sales), possession, and consumption of alcohol beverages in facilities under the control of the Texas A&M University System must in all respects comply with state law (System Policy 34.03, Alcoholic Beverages).
-Texas A&M University prohibits the use or possession of alcoholic beverages on campus by any individual under the age of 21, including within on-campus housing facilities (University SAP 34.03.99.M0.01 Alcoholic Beverages, Texas A&M University Student Rules, Student Conduct Code 24.4.13, Alcohol, and Department of Residence Life Resident Handbook 2022-2023).
+Texas A&M University prohibits the use or possession of alcoholic beverages on campus by any individual under the age of 21 (University SAP 34.03.99.M0.01 Alcoholic Beverages and TAMUG Student Rules, Student Conduct Code, 24.4.13, Alcohol).
+Alcohol is not permitted in dormitories housing students, even if the occupants are 21 years of age or older.